Henry Vernon (died 1515): Tudor courtier

 Almost immediately after the Tudor victory, Vernon came into high favor with the new monarch, Henry VII.
 He was commended for his service to the king at Stoke Field, and was appointed governor and treasurer of the new king's heir, Arthur.
 When the latter was made Prince of Wales in 1489, Vernon was made a Knight of the Bath.
 One apartment at Haddon Hall was known as the "Prince's Chamber", as Arthur spent much of his time at Vernon's estate, as well as at Tong Castle, which Vernon greatly renovated around 1500.
 Vernon was one of the witnesses to the marriage contract between Arthur and Katherine of Aragon.

 The young prince's early death was a blow to the influence of the Vernons, depriving them of the opportunity for royal patronage.
 The same year that the prince died, Vernon abducted an heiress, the widow Margaret Kebell, to marry his own son, Roger, possibly as an attempt to recoup some of the expenses he had incurred from years of royal service.
 His action, a blatant abuse of his authority, brought rebuke and a heavy fine from the king.
 Nevertheless, Vernon was still sent to accompany the king's daughter, Margaret Tudor, to Scotland for her marriage to James IV of Scotland, and he was later pardoned for his role in the abduction.
 He served as High Sheriff of Derbyshire in 1504.

 Marriage and children

-Vernon married Anne Talbot (died 1494), daughter of the 2nd Earl of Shrewsbury.
+Vernon married Lady Anne Talbot (died 1494), daughter of John Talbot, 2nd Earl of Shrewsbury.
 Among their children were: